spydermaxi/spydermaxi/README.md

 My name is Adrian, and I'm a Support Engineer with more than 10 years of experience in customer-facing roles, specializing in Electron Beam Inspection machines.
 My expertise involves developing experimental designs for troubleshooting uncommon issues and using data to accelerate hypothesis generation.

-I create applications mainly about python, automation, and data visualization.
+I create applications mainly about **python**, **automation**, and **data visualization**.
 I have a passion for designing software applications to optimize processes, automate workflows, and improve operational efficiency.

 -----